peterkeller/peterkeller.github.io/_posts/2016-03-19-share-volume-with-docker-on-macos.md

 Two additional steps are needed:

 - Map the volume in VirtualBox
-- Mounte the volume in boot2dockker
+- Mount the volume in boot2docker

 ### Step 2: Map the volume in VirtualBox